Real Estate Credit Investments Limited - Asset Resilience Ratio

 Latest as of March 2023: -0.42%

 Real Estate Credit Investments Limited (RECI) has an Asset Resilience Ratio of -0.42% as of March 2023.
 The Asset Resilience Ratio measures the percentage of a company's total assets that are held in liquid form (cash and short-term investments).
 This metric indicates how well-positioned the company is to handle unexpected financial challenges, economic downturns, or strategic opportunities without requiring external financing.
-Read Real Estate Credit Investments Limited debt and liabilities for a breakdown of total debt and financial obligations.
+Check Real Estate Credit Investments Limited (RECI) strategic investment index to assess the company's strategic physical and investment asset allocation.

 Liquid Assets